alkimo/assetTicker/requirements /asset_fetch/ticker_validator_use_case.md

 ## Main Flow
 1. System receives a ticker.
-2. System makes a request to the API.
+2. System makes a GET request to the API.
 3. System validates response ato categorize ticker as valid.